The Custody Split: Legal vs. Physical Custody

 Building a Life and a Business Together Is Easy—Unbuilding It Isn’t

-What Kandi and Todd's Divorce Teaches Entrepreneurs About Marriage.
+What Kandi Burress and Todd's Divorce Teaches Entrepreneurs About Marriage.
 Marriage is a merger of two entities.
 Like any merger, you wouldn't merge two companies without an operating agreement.
 You wouldn't launch a startup with a 50/50 equity split without understanding the terms.
 So why would you merge your entire financial life with another person, someone you'll share a home with, build businesses with, raise children with, without documenting what's fair?

 How A Billionaire Beat Divorce Court: Lessons from South Korea’s $1 Billion Split